How a girl who lost a house in California fires built a $ 200 million business

 Homebound charges a fee based on project cost.
 General contractors typically charge between 10% and 25% for construction management.
 Revenue for one year was approximately $ 10 million.

-“When we watched people trying to navigate the process, to delve into the complexity of everything that had to be done to build a house, we knew that there were really simple technological tools that are used in other industries and can simplify this process,” says Pechet .
+“When we watched people try to navigate the process, delve into the complexity of everything that had to be done to build a house, we knew that there are really simple technological tools that are used in other industries and can simplify this process,” says Pechet ...